Probabilistic bisimilarities between quantum processes: Basic Definitions of qCCS

-Intuitively, for any quantum process expression $E$, $qv(E)$ denotes the set of quantum variables $E$ can reference.
-Note that in $\qc c!q.E$, the assumption $q\not\in qv(E)$ guarantees that a quantum system will never be referenced after it has been output.
-This is a requirement of the quantum no-cloning theorem.
-For the same reason, we assume $q_1,\dots,q_n$ distinct in $U[\bar{q}].E$ and $M[\bar{q};x].E$ (Recall that the denotation $\bar{q}$ implies $q_1,\dots,q_n$ are distinct).
-Furthermore, since we intend to use the parallel combinator $\|$ to model separate parties which can perform actions locally on their own systems and communicate with each other through channels, the assumption $qv(E)\cap qv(F)=\emptyset$ guarantees that $E$ and $F$ will never reference a quantum system synchronously.
+The process constructs we give here are quite similar to those in classical CCS, and they also have similar intuitive meanings: $\nil$ stands for a process which does not perform any action; $c?x$ and $ c!e$ are respectively classical input and classical output, while $\qc c?q$ and $\qc c!q$ are their quantum counterparts. $U[\bar{q}]$ denotes the action of performing a unitary transformation $U$ on the qubits $\bar{q}$ while $M[\bar{q};x]$ measures the qubits $\bar{q}$ according to $M$ and stores the measurement outcome into the classical variable $x$. $+$ models nondeterministic choice: $P+Q$ behaves like either $P$ or $Q$ depending on the choice of the environment. $\|$ denotes the usual parallel composition.
+The operators $\backslash L$ and $[f]$ model restriction and relabeling, respectively: $P\backslash L$ behaves like $P$ as long as any action through the channels in $L$ is forbidden, and $P[f]$ behaves like $P$ where each channel name is replaced by its image under the relabeling function $f$.
+Finally, $\iif\ b\ \then\ P$ is the standard conditional choice where $P$ can be executed only if $b$ is true.

-We do not allow process variables and recursion in our language of quantum process expressions.
-Allowing them needs careful consideration of free quantum variables and we set it aside for further study.
+For any quantum process $P$, $qv(P)$ is exactly the set of quantum variables which $P$ can reference.
+Note that in the process $\qc c!q.P$, the assumption $q\not\in qv(P)$ guarantees that a quantum system will not be referenced after it has been output.
+This is a requirement of quantum no-cloning theorem.
+For the same reason, we assume $q_1,\dots,q_n$ distinct in $U[\bar{q}].P$ and $M[\bar{q};x].P$ (Recall that the notation $\bar{q}$ implies that $q_1,\dots,q_n$ are distinct).
+Furthermore, since we intend to use parallel combinator $\|$ to model separate parties which can perform actions locally on their own systems and communicate with each other through channels, the assumption $qv(P)\cap qv(Q)=\emptyset$ guarantees that $P$ and $Q$ will never reference a quantum system simultaneously.

-The notion of free classical variables in quantum process expressions is as usual (only classical input prefix $c?x$ and measurement $M[\bar{q};x]$ have binding power on $x$).
-A quantum process expression $E$ is called a quantum process if it contains no free classical variables, i.e., $fv(E)=\emptyset$.
-The set of quantum processes is denoted by $qProc$ and ranged over by $P,Q\dots$.
+The notion of free classical variables in quantum processes can be defined in the usual way with a unique modification that quantum measurement $M[\bar{q};x]$ has binding power on $x$.
+A quantum process $P$ is closed if it contains no free classical variables, $i.e.$, $fv(P)=\emptyset$.